fortrabbit/help/docs/install-wordpress-5-uni.md

 As you now have seen above, there are many ways to deploy and develop WordPress.
 Depending on your work-flow, the way you'll update WordPress and deploy the update might be different.
 Minor patch versions of WordPress might be updated automatically.

-With WordPress, expect when using [Bedrock](/install-wordpress-pro), most likely you will just use the update functionality provided by the WordPress admin.
-Login to wp-admin, when an update is available, it will inform you and display a "update" button you can click.
+With WordPress, expect when using [Bedrock](https://roots.io/bedrock/) or alike, most likely you will just use the update functionality provided by the WordPress admin.
+Login to `wp-admin`, when an update is available, it will inform you and display a "update" button you can click.
 That will trigger the update.

 See also the [official WordPress docs on updating](https://codex.wordpress.org/Upgrading_WordPress).